Thornscrub Sanctuary Mission Statement & Explanation

 In addition to conservation, another of our goals is to be able to help facilitate and advise native plant propagation and planting in places where applicable, whether it be at schools, municipal buildings or even the front yards of private residences.

-Our immediate expenses will come mainly in the form of construction costs for an on-site, 2000 sq. ft building near the entrance and unpaved (for now) parking area and establishment of a tall fence to keep feral hogs away and mitigate unauthorized entry.
+Our immediate expenses will come mainly in the form of pig-fencing, a well, and most importantly construction costs for an on-site, 2000 sq. ft building near the entrance and unpaved (for now) parking area and establishment of a tall fence to keep feral hogs away and mitigate unauthorized entry.
 We hope to eventually establish a grey-water system and composting toilets.

 The building is to serve as a meeting space, library, presentation gallery, small lab for microscopy and potentially PCR and molecular sequencing of plant & fungal species, and will have a small kitchen, 2 bathrooms, shower and small lounge area.

 Ideally, we hope to one day be able to host interns and have somebody live on site.
-Being that this is one of the most extreme climates in North America in terms of summertime heat, it would seem best if the building is constructed of rammed Earth walls that have a high heat capacity and insulation ratio.
-The property is somewhat sloped so there will be grading that needs to occur and part of the building will likely have to be built into the slope.
-Aside from one or two buildings and a storage container near the entrance to the property, there will be no other construction anywhere else on the 37 acres.
+Aside from two buildings and a storage container near the entrance to the property, there will be no other construction anywhere else on the 150 acres.

 It is important to mention that a large part of what Thornscrub Sanctuary hopes to accomplish is also, in effect, the farming and mass-production of seeds of native and especially endangered plant species to serve as a resource for others in the region that need a reliable seed and plant source for their own restoration goals.
 We aim to do this by maintaining robust and genetically diverse populations of native plants, both grouped together in small monocultures for ease of seed-harvesting and mixed in with each other.
 Being that pollination is required for the production of seed, we hope to be monitoring and observing pollination studies on all of the species within our care and producing good data as to insect species observed and the plant species that they frequent.
 Being that this is one of the most understudied ecosystems in North America, we feel that this work is incredibly important to understanding how such a heat adapted ecosystem functions.